Nintendo Land: Solo attractions

-In this single-player game, based on Nintendo's Balloon Fight, the player will control their Mii on a play-field similar to the Balloon Trip mode.
-The player does this by swiping the stylus on the GamePad's touch screen to create gusts of wind that will move the Mii around.
-The GamePad will offer a zoomed-in view for more precise input whereas the TV will offer a zoomed-out view to see more of the level.
+Based on Nintendo's Balloon Fight, the player controls their Mii on a playfield similar to the game's Balloon Trip mode.
+The player swipes the stylus on the GamePad's touch screen to create gusts of wind that move the Mii around.
+The GamePad offers a zoomed-in view for more precise input, whereas the TV offers a zoomed-out view to see more of the level.
 The levels are divided into morning, afternoon, evening and night, which are all ended by landing on an island.
 Occasionally, there are packages on islands that the player can pick up to protect and deliver to the next island.